LIMA - Legal Issues in Museum Administration

 What You Will Learn

 Course material will be available in electronic format for download the week before and during the course.
 Print materials will not be distributed.
-All registrants are advised to bring laptops or tables to the course to view course materials, including updates.
+All registrants are advised to bring portable devices to the course to view course materials, including updates.